Arpitchugh/redux-template_leafround-root/README-new.md

 7. In the `container` folder, create a container component for the component.
 For example, for `users`, create a `UsersContainer` component, which acts as a wrapper for the component.

-      - This will be the only place where the `useService` and `useDispatch` hooks are used.

 8. In the components folder, create the UI components for the component.
 This folder will contain code related to the visual representation of the component.

 9. Finally, use the component in the desired location, such as src/pages/{ComponentName}.